Skip to main content

 • Ammo: Individual mines weigh 5 lbs and cost $1,000

-• Standard mines may be fitted with Armor Piercing, EMP, High Explosive, Incendiary, Phase, Plasma, Smoke, Stun, and Time warheads
+• Standard mines may use Armor Piercing, EMP, High Explosive, Incendiary, Phase, Plasma, Smoke, Stun, and Time warheads

 Mine Table